-Conservationists work to protect the environment, from specific places, to biological life of all kinds, as well as entire ecosystems.
-Employed in a wide range of disciplines Conservationists focus on preserving and saving life for future generations and to benefit the ecology or our planet’s health.
+Conservationists work to protect the environment, from protecting specific places and animals to changing behaviours and systems contributing to environmental damage.
+Employed in a wide range of roles and industries, Conservationists focus on preserving and saving life for future generations, benefitting the ecology and health of our planet.

-If you are passionate, dedicated, caring, and your primary motivation for a career isn’t to get rich quick, then working as a Conservationist could be ideal for you.
+If you are passionate, dedicated, and want to help make the world a better place, then working as a Conservationist could be ideal for you.

 - Focused on finding solutions to problems and thinking outside of the box

-- Able to commit to a cause or project until it succeeds
+- Able to commit to a cause or project long-term

 - Positive and resilient